Software Development Myths

 4) about an uncertain environment.

 Any attempt to make accurate predictions is likely to fail.
-There are, however, well-proven ways to create reliable outcomes even if we cannot start with accurate predictions.
-The idea is to stop acting as if our predictions of the future are fact rather than forecast.
-Instead, we need to reduce our response time so we can respond correctly to events as they unfold.
+There are, however, well-proven ways to create reliable outcomes, even if we cannot start with accurate predictions.
+The idea is to stop acting as if our future predictions are facts rather than forecasts.
+Instead, we need to reduce our response time to respond correctly to events as they unfold.

-In order to increase the predictability of outcomes, we need to decrease the amount of speculation that goes into making decisions.
-Decisions that are based on facts, rather than forecasts, produce the most predictable results.
-As a control engineer, Mary knows that an empirical control system—one based on feedback—delivers more predictable results than a deterministic control system.
+To increase the predictability of outcomes, we need to decrease the amount of speculation that goes into making decisions.
+Decisions based on facts rather than forecasts produce the most predictable results.
+As a control engineer, Mary knows that an empirical control system based on feedback delivers more predictable results than a deterministic control system.

 Sometimes plans are useless, but planning is indispensable.
-Plans change very easily.
-Worldly affairs do not always go according to plan and orders have to change rapidly in response to change in circumstances.
-If one sticks to the idea that once set, a plan should not be changed, a business cannot exist for long.
+Plans change very quickly.
+World affairs do not always go according to plan, and orders must change rapidly in response to circumstances.
+If one sticks to the idea that once set, a plan should not be changed; a business cannot exist for long.

-It is said that the sturdier the human spine, the more easily it bends.
-This elasticity is important.
+It is said that the sturdier the human spine, the more quickly it bends.
+This elasticity is essential.
 If something goes wrong and the backbone is placed in a cast, this vital area gets stiff and stops functioning.
-Sticking to a plan once it is set up is like putting the human body in a cast.
+Sticking to a plan once set up is like putting the human body in a cast.
 It is not healthy.

 But there is a difference in planning and commitment.
-Plans can change easily but commitment does not.
-Let’s not succumb to the myth that planning is the same thing as making a commitment.
+Plans can change quickly, but commitment does not.
+Let’s not succumb to the myth that planning is the same as committing.
 We should plan thoughtfully and commit sparingly.

 Myth 5: Haste Makes Waste